stnolting/riscv-debug-dtm/README.md

 FPGA: Intel Cyclone IV `EP4CE22F17C6N`

 Utilization: 256 logic cells, 218 registers, running at 100MHz.
-No contraints were used at all.
+No constraints were used at all.

 ## Legal